orbeon/orbeon-forms-doc/form-builder/field-level-encryption.md

 	value="SET THIS PASSWORD"/>
 ```

+{% hint style="warning" %}
+But keep in mind that `oxf.fr.field-encryption.password` needs to remain stable so that existing encrypted value can be read back.
+If that password is changed or lost, the existing data will not be readable anymore.
+{% endhint %}

+If you are upgrading from an earlier version of Orbeon Forms to version 2023.1 or newer, make sure to set `oxf.fr.field-encryption.password` to the same value as `oxf.crypto.password` used previously.
+If you fail to do this, Orbeon Forms will report an error when you try to read or write encrypted data.
 Once you have set `oxf.fr.field-encryption.password`, we recommend that you can change `oxf.crypto.password` to a different value.
 It is generally safe to change `oxf.crypto.password`, even regularly, as this is not used to encrypt data at rest.

-__WARNING: But keep in mind that `oxf.fr.field-encryption.password` needs to remain stable so that existing encrypted value can be read back.
-If that password is changed or lost, the existing data will not be readable anymore.__
+### Changing the encryption password

+[SINCE Orbeon Forms 2025.1] You can change the field encryption password using the following procedure:

+1. Set `oxf.fr.field-encryption.password.read-fallback` to the current value of `oxf.fr.field-encryption.password`.
+2. Set `oxf.fr.field-encryption.password` to the new password.
+3. Go to the Forms Admin page and click on "Re-encrypt" for the forms containing encrypted fields.
+4. After re-encryption completes, the data is encrypted with the new password, and you can remove the `oxf.fr.field-encryption.password.read-fallback` property.

 ## When encryption happens